solita/solita.github.com/_posts/2014-09-18-sharing-client-side-components-with-bower.md

 }
 ```

 When pulling packages from a git repository Bower uses git tags (e.g. 1.0.0, 1.0.1) to determine the specified version for a dependency.
 This offers nice fine-grained control if projects use different versions of your component.
 The git repository can be local or remote, e.g. GitHub.
-A git repository reference for show:
+Here's a git repository reference:

 ```javascript
 {